 My name is Emily, and I am riding the online dating train.
 For the past 10 months, I have been trying my luck online in hopes of meeting a great guy who likes to travel, appreciates Philadelphia sports teams, and makes me laugh.
 (It also wouldn’t hurt if he had a job & didn’t live with his mother.)
+I like online dating as I know exactly what I’m looking for.
+There is a site for any type!
+You could look at BBW Dating if you like a more plump partner, you could try sites designed around specific ages if you have an age limit.
+Whatever your preference is, there will be a dating site available for you.
 However, I know that online dating’s not for everybody, which is why you might want to try out phone chat lines instead in your own quest to find a partner.
 On my first few dates, I was nervous, just like everyone else.
 But after over 30 first dates and meeting many, many different types of men, I’ve settled upon a few basic principles that make meeting a new guy a few times a month no big deal.

 1. Suggest your own date location.
 For me, I only feel comfortable doing drinks on a first date, so I have a few select bars I use in rotation for my first date spots.
 Home court advantage means you’ll know how crowded the bar gets on certain nights, have a go-to drink to order or recommend, and feel comfortable overall.

 2. Before you leave the house, give yourself 10 minutes to review your date’s photos and your online conversation.
-This helps your recognize your potential match quickly when meeting at a crowded spot, and gives you the confidence to reference things you’ve spoken about prior (and not ask men who are not nurses how their nursing job is going).
+A friend of mine uses gay dating sites and he says that looking at pictures helps you recognize your potential match quickly when meeting at a crowded spot, and gives you the confidence to reference things you’ve spoken about prior (and not ask men who are not nurses how their nursing job is going).

 3. If you haven’t spoken on the phone yet, give your date a call on your way to meet him.
 Hearing his voice always makes me more comfortable as it takes away one layer of surprise.
 Plus, a quick chat on the phone gives you a chance to figure out exactly where he will be positioned at the meeting spot.